 18. CALIFORNIA PRIVACY RIGHTS

 Under California Civil Code Section 1798.83, if you are a California resident and your business relationship with us is primarily for personal, family or household purposes, you may request certain data regarding our disclosure, if any, of information to third parties for the third parties' direct marketing purposes.
-To make such a request, please send an email to dataprivacy dorsey.com with "Request for California Privacy information" in the subject line.
+To make such a request please fill out the request form here.
 You may make such a request up to once per calendar year.
 If applicable, we will provide to you via email a list of the categories of information disclosed to third parties for their direct marketing purposes during the immediately-preceding calendar year, along with the third parties' names and addresses.
 Please note that not all personal data sharing is covered by Section 1798.83's requirements.

 19. QUESTIONS/CONTACTING US